-Developing a strong personal brand and becoming well known for that it can lead to promotions for you (because if that's how you spending your free time, imagine what you could do if you were getting paid!), or it can lead to recruiters or other companies that take notice of your skills and want you!
-As millennials, we have way more potential than actual results in the workforce, so by showing employers that you have an innate skill that you are genuinely passionate about, they will take notice and have a deeper belief, trust, and respect in you and your ability to be that ideal employee.
+Developing a strong personal brand and becoming well known for that it can lead to promotions for you!
+Just think about it from an employers perspective: if that's how you spending your free time, imagine what you could do if you were getting paid!
+On the flip side, it can lead to recruiters or other companies taking notice of your skills and want you!
+As millennials, we have way more potential than actual results in the workforce.
+You are taking a major step forward by showing employers that you have an innate skill and are genuinely passionate about it.
+Employers will take notice.
+In turn, they will have a deeper belief, trust, and respect in both you and your ability to be that ideal employee.'As millennials, we have way more potential than actual results in the workforce'Click To Tweet

-For the side hustler: Okay, maybe you already have a career and don’t want to put it on blast that you are trying to break free from your 9-5… in that case, I would set up entirely new and branded social media platforms.
-You could set these up using either your name, maiden name, middle name, some sort of moniker or the name of your side hustle.
-Really take a moment to consider, if an employer Googled you, would they be able to find that this is connected to you?
+Some other things to consider: if an employer Googled you, would they be able to find that this is connected to you?
 And if so, would you care?
-Keep in mind that you don't want to do something so out of left field that if it grows you won't be able to grow the brand with that name too.
-Then get to networking with your newly branded social media profiles!
-Build relationships, be present, and start building that “like, know, and trust” factor with your audience!
+You don't want to do something so out of left field that if it grows you'll hurt your current career or you won't be able to grow the brand with that name too.
+Next, get to networking with your newly branded social media profiles!
+Build relationships, be present, and start building that “like, know, and trust” factor with your audience!Build relationships, be present, and start building that 'like, know, and trust' factor with your audience!Click To Tweet

-Lastly, don’t forget about your other social media profiles just because you have a polished personal brand!
-What do I mean by that?
-I have a polished personal Twitter, but my Facebook is pretty private (it’s not even my real name!), people constantly find and friend me on that Facebook profile (even though I have a dummy account with my real name, they quickly realize that it’s not really my true Facebook).
 I can't stress this enough: Facebook and other social media platforms are constantly updating their privacy settings.
-Privacy settings on social media are not something you “Set and forget” because they change and we ignore the little notice they send out!
+Privacy settings on social media are not something you “set and forget!”
+They change and we ignore the little notice they send out!
 So ever 3-6 months check your privacy settings, make sure they are as private as possible.
-Consider unlisting your “real” personal pages from search engines, make sure only friends can see (not friends of friends), and even with good privacy settings, thing before you post!
+Consider unlisting your “real” personal pages from search engines.
+Double check only friends can see (not friends of friends).
+Remember, even with good privacy settings, think before you post!
+You never know who is a friend of a friend.
 Once it's out there, even after you delete it, it's never really gone.
 So be smart!